 How Do I Fix Cloudy Eyes In My Discus?

-Discus fishes are more prone to cloudy eyes disease more than other fish species because they are naturally very sensitive.
-Cloudy eye disease is caused by bacteria build up in the aquarium.
-Eye fungus is an environmental condition that should be attended to early because if it is not attended to soon enough, it can destroy the pupil of the fish and bring about cases where fish lost an eye or both eyes.
-This disease can occur overnight and may take time to heal, some times in a week or two weeks.
+Discus fishes are more prone to cloudy eye disease than other fish species because they are naturally very sensitive.
+Cloudy eye disease is caused by bacteria build-up in the aquarium.
+Eye fungus is an environmental condition that should be attended to early because if it is not attended to soon enough, it can destroy the pupil of the fish and bring about cases where the fish lost an eye or both eyes.
+This disease can occur overnight and may take time to heal, sometimes in a week or two weeks.

 Generally, fishes are sensitive, and things as simple as water changes, temperature changes, pH changes, etc. can cause stress a huge amount of stress, so the question should not be How do I Fix cloudy eye fish but what are the preventive measures to this disease.
 It is cheaper and safer for you and your fish, respectively.